-- 1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2.
-If the parish meeting has a website, publish the following documents on the website, the day before the public rights period commences.
-It the parish meeting has no website, the following documents must simply be displayed in the local area for 14 days: - a. the approved Sections 1 and 2 of Part 2PM of the AGAR; and - b. the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
-Please note that we have pre-completed it with the following suggested dates: Monday 14 June Friday 23 July 2021.
-(The latest possible dates that comply with the statutory requirements are Thursday 1 July Wednesday 11 August 2021); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document; and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

+- a) the approved Sections 1 and 2 of Form 2 of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+Please note that we have pre-completed it with the following suggested dates: Monday 5 June - Friday 14 July 2023.
+(The latest possible dates that comply with the statutory requirements are Monday 3 July - Thursday 11 August 2023); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).